dannsam/xenko-docs/manual/input/gestures.md

 // Personalize gesture config by using the dedicated constructor. var doubleTapConfig = new GestureConfigTap(2, 2);

-// Personalize gesture config by directly accessing the desired property (be sure you know, what you are doing, as this action may break the input system coherency in some cases). var noLatencyTap = new GestureConfigTap() { MaximumTimeBetweenTaps= TimeSpan.Zero };
+// Personalize gesture config by directly accessing the desired property.
+// Be sure you know, what you are doing, as in some cases this action may break the input system coherency. var noLatencyTap = new GestureConfigTap() { MaximumTimeBetweenTaps= TimeSpan.Zero };
 ```